50054-cdpa/notes/fp_intro.md

 \end{array}
 $$

-Note that we include the  ${\tt (NOR)} $ rule into our evaluation rules to fix the evaluation strategy, otherwise the program does not terminate.
+Note that we include the  ${\tt (NOR)} $ rule into our evaluation rules to fix the evaluation strategy, and we only reduce the redexes that are *not* inside a lambda abstraction, otherwise the program does not terminate.

 We include the following cases for the free variable function $fv()$ and the substitution
 $$